dsc-courses/dsc10-2022-fa/syllabus.md

 **I am on the waitlist, so how can I keep up with the course?**

 You can (and should) still submit assignments if you are on the waitlist.
-Waitlisted students should have access to Datahub to work on assignments.
+Waitlisted students should have access to DataHub to work on assignments.
 You may need to add yourself to some course tools; see the [Getting Started](../syllabus#getting-started) section of the syllabus.